Biden to receive coronavirus vaccine as U.S. inoculation effort mounts | Politics

 Joelle Gamble will be special assistant to the president for economic policy.
 "This is no time to build back the way things were before — this is the moment to build a new American economy that works for all," Biden said in the statement.

+Harris traveled on Monday to Columbus, Georgia, to campaign on behalf of Jon Ossoff and Raphael Warnock, the Democratic candidates locked in tight races with incumbent Republicans.
+At a drive-in rally for the candidates, Harris, currently a California senator, said she would return to Washington later in the day to vote on the stimulus package.

+Asked by one journalist whether there were plans to "fumigate" the White House over virus concerns before the Biden administration moved in, Harris said: "I don't have the current status for that."
+Trump was briefly hospitalized in October with COVID-19, and many of his advisers and White House staff have also contracted the virus.

-Ivanka Trump, the president's daughter and White House adviser, was also set to campaign in the state for Republican Senators David Perdue and Kelly Loeffler.
+Ivanka Trump, the president's daughter and White House adviser, was also set to campaign in Georgia for Republican Senators David Perdue and Kelly Loeffler.
 The outgoing president, making unsubstantiated claims of widespread electoral fraud, has focused on trying to overturn his election loss in recent weeks, even as daily COVID-19 deaths soared.

-On Sunday, Trump's campaign said it had filed a petition again asking the U.S. Supreme Court to upend the election results by overturning Pennsylvania court rulings involving mail ballots.
-Some members of Congress dismissed the challenge.
+His campaign's latest long-shot effort was a petition to the U.S. Supreme Court on Sunday that legal experts said would fail.

 ALSO READ